 Somewhere in the deep recesses of my mind, I knew there was always more to my life, but I couldn’t tap into what it was.
 Now at a new age, I find myself on the precipice of a new life — one I always yearned and hoped for.
 I wouldn’t be the person I am today if not for my past experiences.
 To be honest, part of me still struggles with accepting current me instead of “fantasy” me.
 That fantasy version is who I thought I would be based on external pressure, not really who I actually was.
 When I look back at my life, I realize how much I have learned both about myself, relationships, and life in general.

-- I am an empath, a deep feeler.
+- I’m an empath.
 For years I wracked my brain on why I feel emotions so much deeper than other people around me.
-I’ve been called overly sensitive and too precious, making me feel that there was something wrong with caring at such an intense level.
+I’ve been called overly sensitive and too precious, making me feel that there was something wrong with caring about so many things and people at the level I did.
 I now choose to not think that something is wrong with me but to see this as my superpower.

 - Fall is my favorite season.
 There is something magical that happens during those months, and it makes me excited for things to come.

 - I need to carve out time for myself.
 “Me time” was never discussed or encouraged growing up.
 There were many times where I felt like I couldn’t relax or breathe because I had to be ‘on’.
 I also felt like I was put in situations where I had to take care of everyone else around me, neglecting myself along the way.
-Now, I make it a priority to make time to do whatever it is that I want – read, write, paint, garden…I promise that time to myself and I keep that promise.
-I find having that time to myself actually allows me to show up for the other people in my life.
+Now, I make it a priority to make time to do whatever it is that I want – read, write, paint, garden…I promise that time to myself and I try my best to keep that promise.
+I find having that keeping time for myself allows me to recharge the batteries and show up better for the other people in my life.

 - Find hobbies, then make time for them.